Phonological history of English open back vowels: Father–bother merger

 This occurs in the great majority of North American accents; of the North American dialects that have unrounded lot, the only notable exception to the merger is New York City English, where the opposition with the /[ɑ]/-type vowel is somewhat tenuous.

 Examples of possible homophones resulting from the merger include Khan and con (//kɑn//) as well as Saab and sob (//sɑb//).

-While the accents in northeastern New England, such as the Boston accent, also remain unmerged, lot remains rounded and merges instead with cloth and thought.
+While the accents in northeastern New England, such as the Boston accent, also remain unmerged among older speakers, lot remains rounded and merges instead with cloth and thought.